 In terms of accessible shelter capacity related to the number of individuals with disabilities, urban counties are better prepared than rural counties.
 Counties not in the New Madrid seismic zone are better prepared to shelter individuals with disabilities than those counties that would be most affected by a major earthquake along the fault line.
 Counties at lower risk for tornadoes are better prepared than counties at high risk for tornado as related to accessible shelter capacity.
 Adequate shelter capacity for the total population and for individuals with disabilities must be part of disaster response plans across Kentucky.

 The limitations of this study were related to the quality of the data available.
 Thirty-three counties were excluded from analysis due to the lack of shelter listings or capacity information for shelters listed.
 It is likely that there are shelters in those counties, but one cannot make that determination from the data available.
 Additionally, over half of the shelter listings were classified as “unknown” for accessibility.

 Quality planning for disaster response requires reliable information.
 Kentucky’s American Red Cross chapters need to work on updating shelter records to accurately reflect shelter capacities.
 Inclusion of individuals with disabilities in the planning process is also recommended.
 Further studies should be conducted to examine additional risk areas, and to further analyze capacities in relation to demographic composition of counties.
 An in-depth study of preparedness and response plans as related to individuals with disabilities would be helpful for a specific county or city.
 Based on the available information, Kentucky is unprepared to shelter its total population and individuals with disabilities in American Red Cross shelters.

 Bright, Kandace, "Disaster Response and Individuals with Disabilities: An Examination of Kentucky's Red Cross Shelters" (2013).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 36.